JimDesu/basis-lang/spec.md

 \text{InitLattice} = \{\,\text{uninit},\ \text{init},\ \text{uncertain}\,\}\ \text{per slot}, \qquad \bot = \text{uninit},\ \top = \text{uncertain} = \text{join of uninit and init}
 $$

 The lattice is per-slot.
 The state vector tracks initialization for every named slot in the command body's scope.
-The initial state at the body's entry: parameters are `init` for READ and REFERENCE modes, `uninit` for PRODUCE modes (the callee must produce them); locals are `uninit` until introduced.
+The initial state at the body's entry: parameters are `init` for READ and UPDATE modes, `uninit` for CREATE modes (the callee must produce them); locals are `uninit` until introduced.

 **Transfer functions.**